Guide to developing ToMCAT missions

 C++

-If you want to be able to run the mission using the tools/run_session
+If you want to be able to run the mission using the tools/run_session script

 in order to automatically set up A/V recording and the message bus, you’ll need